Cretoxyrhina: Physiology

+Thermoregulation

-ThermoregulationCretoxyrhina represents one of the earliest forms and possible origins of endothermy in mackerel sharks.
+Cretoxyrhina represents one of the earliest forms and possible origins of endothermy in mackerel sharks.
 Possessing regional endothermy (also known as mesothermy), it may have possessed a build similar to modern regionally endothermic sharks like members of the thresher shark and lamnid families, where red muscles are closer to the body axis compared to ectothermic sharks (whose red muscles are closer to the body circumference), and a system of specialized blood vessels called rete mirabile (Latin for "wonderful nets") is present, allowing metabolic heat to be conserved and exchanged to vital organs.
 This morphological build allows the shark to be partially warm-blooded, and thus efficiently function in the colder environments where Cretoxyrhina has been found.
 Fossils have been found in areas where paleoclimatic estimates show a surface temperature as low as 5 C. Regional endothermy in Cretoxyrhina may have been developed in response to increasing pressure from progressive global cooling and competition from mosasaurs and other marine reptiles that had also developed endothermy.

+Hydrodynamics and locomotion

-Hydrodynamics and locomotionCretoxyrhina possessed highly dense overlapping placoid scales parallel to the body axis and patterned in parallel kneels separated by U-shaped grooves, each groove having a mean width of about 45 micrometers.
+Cretoxyrhina possessed highly dense overlapping placoid scales parallel to the body axis and patterned in parallel kneels separated by U-shaped grooves, each groove having a mean width of about 45 micrometers.
 This formation of scales allows efficient drag reduction and enhanced high-speed velocity capabilities, a morphotype seen only in the fastest known sharks.
 Cretoxyrhina also had the most extreme case of a "Type 4" tail fin, having the highest known Cobb's angle (curvature of tail vertebrae) and tail cartilage angle (49° and 133° respectively) ever recorded in mackerel sharks.
 A "Type 4" tail fin structure represents a build with maximum symmetry of the tail fin lobes, which is most efficient in fast swimming; among sharks, it is only found in lamnids.

 A 2017 study by PhD student Humberto Ferron analyzed the relationships between the morphological variables including the skeleton and tail fin of C. mantelli and modeled an average cruising speed of 12 km/h and a burst swimming speed of around 70 km/h, making Cretoxyrhina possibly one of the fastest sharks known.
 For comparison, the modern great white shark has been modeled to reaches speeds of up to 56 km/h and the shortfin mako, the fastest extant shark, has been modeled at a speed of 70 km/h.